Investing in a NRE Account

 - At the end of the day, the contract note for the purchase trade is generated and sent to you and to the banker.

 - The banker will transfer the exact value of purchase value as per contract note from your PIS Bank account to your account with Tradeplus.
-This generally happens within 2 days of the banker receiving the contract note from our end.
+This generally happens within 1 working day of the banker receiving the contract note from our end.
 Once the amount is received by us, we credit your trading ledger with the receipt of funds.

 The following are the activities carried out by the banker when you purchase a share: